rod2ik/tikzjax/README.md

 ## Building

-First clone this GitHub repository [https://github.com/drgrice1/tikzjax](https://github.com/drgrice1/tikzjax) and switch to the ww-modifications branch.
+First clone this GitHub repository [https://github.com/drgrice1/tikzjax](https://github.com/drgrice1/tikzjax).

-Then clone my fork of web2js [https://github.com/drgrice1/web2js](https://github.com/drgrice1/web2js) and also switch to the ww-modifications branch.
+Then clone my fork of web2js [https://github.com/drgrice1/web2js](https://github.com/drgrice1/web2js).
 Follow the directions in the README for a "quick path to generate the tex.wasm and core.dump files".
 Then copy the generated core.dump and tex.wasm files to the tikzjax directory, and gzip them.

 Finally run